Chart Color Schemes

 An assessment of population growth drivers in Forestville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Forestville's population, as of November 2025, is estimated at around 8,693 people.
-This figure represents an increase of 34 individuals since the 2021 Census, which recorded a population of 8,659.
-The current estimate is derived from AreaSearch's validation of new addresses and their analysis of the ABS's latest ERP data release in June 2024, indicating a resident population of 8,688 with an additional 3 validated new addresses since the Census date.
-This results in a density ratio of 1,881 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Forestville's growth rate of 0.4% since the census is within 2.8 percentage points of the SA4 region's growth rate of 3.2%, indicating competitive growth fundamentals.
-Overseas migration was the primary driver of population gains in recent periods.
+As of Nov 2025, Forestville's population is estimated at around 8,693 people.
+This reflects an increase of 34 people since the 2021 Census, which reported a population of 8,659 people.
+The change was inferred from AreaSearch's resident population estimate of 8,686 following examination of ABS ERP data release in June 2024 and validation of three new addresses since the Census date.
+This level of population equates to a density ratio of 1,881 persons per square kilometer.
+Forestville's growth rate of 0.4% since census positions it within 2.8 percentage points of the SA3 area (3.2%).
+Population growth was primarily driven by overseas migration.

-For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Based on aggregated SA2-level projections, Forestville is expected to increase by 366 persons to 2041, reflecting a total increase of 3.9% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the Forestville (NSW) statistical area is expected to increase by 367 persons based on aggregated SA2-level projections, reflecting an overall increase of 3.9% over the 17-year period.

 Frequently Asked Questions - Population